Board of Dentistry Continuing Education

 Helpful Support Center

-Our support center is staffed with experts who have been trained on the rules and regulations of the Tennessee Board of Dentistry.
-You can reach them by phone, live chat, or email 8AM-8PM ET Monday through Friday.
+CE Broker provides dedicated support 8AM-8PM ET Monday - Friday with a team of experts trained on the rules and regulations of the Tennessee Board of Dentistry.
+You can reach them by phone at 877-434-6323 or via email and live chat.

 Continuing Education Requirements

 Failure to comply with continuing education requirements may result in disciplinary action against the licensee or registrant.
 The disciplinary action will be reported on the Department of Health license verification web site.

 For policies pertaining to continuing education, please click here.

 Dentists are all required to fulfill 40 hours of continuing education during the two calendar year cycle (January 1 of an odd year - December 31 of an even year) and keep a current C.P.R. card at all times.
 A minimum of 2 of the required 40 biennial hours must be obtained in the area of prescribing of controlled substances education which includes instruction in the TN Chronic Pain Guidelines.
 Dentists who hold a Limited Conscious Sedation, Comprehensive Conscious Sedation or Deep Sedation/General Anesthesia permit must also complete a minimum of 4 hours of the required 40 biennial hours in the subject of sedation and/or anesthesia.
 Permit holders must also maintain current ACLS certification (PALS can be substituted if a pediatric dentist).